zenml-io/zenml/docs/book/how-to/setting-up-a-project-repository/connect-your-git-repository.md

 ```

 For concrete options, check out the section on the [`GitHubCodeRepository`](connect-your-git-repository.md#github), the [`GitLabCodeRepository`](connect-your-git-repository.md#gitlab) or how to develop and register a [custom code repository implementation](connect-your-git-repository.md#developing-a-custom-code-repository).

-#### Detecting local code repository checkouts

-Once you have registered one or more code repositories, ZenML will check whether the files you use when running a pipeline are tracked inside one of those code repositories.
-This happens as follows:

-* First, the [source root](../customize-docker-builds/#handling-source-files) is computed
-* Next, ZenML checks whether this source root directory is included in a local checkout of one of the registered code repositories

-#### Tracking code version for pipeline runs

-If a [local code repository checkout](connect-your-git-repository.md#detecting-local-code-repository-checkouts) is detected when running a pipeline, ZenML will store a reference to the current commit for the pipeline run, so you'll be able to know exactly which code was used.
-Note that this reference is only tracked if your local checkout is clean (i.e. it does not contain any untracked or uncommitted files).
-This is to ensure that your pipeline is actually running with the exact code stored at the specific code repository commit.

 ## Available implementations